-Complete Items B-5-e (if the selection for B-4-a-i is SSI State or §1634) or B-5-f (if the selection for B-4-a-i is 209b State) and Item B-5-g unless the state indicates that it also uses spousal post-eligibility rules for the time periods before January 1, 2014 or after December 31, 2018.
+Complete Items B-5-e (if the selection for B-4-a-i is SSI State or §1634) or B-5-f (if the selection for B-4-a-i is 209b State) and Item B-5-g unless the state indicates that it also uses spousal post-eligibility rules for the time periods before January 1, 2014 or after September 30, 2019 (or other date as required by law).

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018 (select one).
+Note: The following selections apply for the time periods before January 1, 2014 or after September 30, 2019 (or other date as required by law) (select one).

-Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.
+• Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.

-In the case of a participant with a community spouse, the State elects to (select one):
+In the case of a participant with a community spouse, the state elects to (select one):

-- Use spousal post-eligibility rules under §1924 of the Act.
+- O Use spousal post-eligibility rules under §1924 of the Act.
 (Complete Item B-5-b (SSI State) and Item B-5-d) - Use regular post-eligibility rules under 42 CFR §435.726 (SSI State) or under §435.735 (209b State) (Complete Item B-5-b (SSI State).
-Do not complete Item B-5-d) - O Spousal impoverishment rules under §1924 of the Act are not used to determine eligibility of individuals with a community spouse for the special home and community-based waiver group.
-The State uses regular posteligibility rules for individuals with a community spouse.
+Do not complete Item B-5-d) - Spousal impoverishment rules under §1924 of the Act are not used to determine eligibility of individuals with a community spouse for the special home and community-based waiver group.
+The state uses regular post-eligibility rules for individuals with a community spouse.
 (Complete Item B-5-b (SSI State).
 Do not complete Item B-5-d)